 Marion Military Institute offers associate degree programs designed to meet the needs of students who plan to transfer to four-year institutions to pursue a baccalaureate degree.
-In addition to the general studies program, the college also offers concentrations in a variety of areas.

 Planning the Educational Program

 It is the cadet's responsibility to select an educational program of study, plan the academic sequencing of courses, register, and successfully complete program requirements which lead to graduation.
 The academic advisors at Marion Military Institute are available to assist students in program planning and course selection, but it is ultimately the cadet's responsibility to plan and complete his or her academic program.
 As preparation for academic advising, students who already know where they wish to transfer upon graduation should obtain a copy of that institution's program requirements to assist in planning their courses to be taken at Marion Military Institute.